goschtl/zope/zope2book/trunk/source/Acquisition.rst

 Acquisition is the technology that allows dynamic behavior to be shared between Zope objects via *containment*.

-Acquisition's flavor permeates Zope and can be used almost everywhere within Zope: in DTML, in Zope Page Templates, in Script (Python) objects, and even in Zope URLs.
+Acquisition's flavor permeates Zope and can be used almost everywhere within
+Zope: in Zope Page Templates, in Script (Python) objects, and even in Zope URLs.
 Because of its ubiquity in Zope, a basic understanding of acquisition is important.

+Over the years Acquisition has been proven to be a very powerful but often too complex technology to use.
+While it is predictable in simple interactions, it gets increasingly complicated to understand its behavior in most real-world-sized projects.

+In order to understand Zope, you will still need an understanding of Acquisition today.
+Basing your application logic on it is highly discouraged, though.

 Acquisition vs. Inheritance
 ===========================